luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 Although the inferred type looks weird with existentials, it's correct.
 We're finally out of the rabbit hole, and, good news, we have covered the whole algorithm end to end.
 There are still gaps in our implementation, but there are no more side tracks or new concepts or new abstractions to learn.
+From now one we'll just be modifying our existing functions instead of adding new ones.

 Out of the 28 typing rules in the algorithm, we have implemented 11 of them.
 For visual people, here's the typing rules we've implemented, highlighted in red:

 ![type_rule_check](/images/11_15.png)

+If you want to take a break, it's good time now.

+### Existentials subtyping existentials

 Let's continue our journey by synthesizing the famous identity function `λa.a`.

-### Existentials subtyping existentials

 If we try to synthesize the identity function we get the following error: "subtype mismatch: x1 x2 (RuntimeError)".
 This is because our right instantiation function is very limited.
 The typing rule